The Doctrinal Heading for this section of questions (Q2-3) is The Doctrine of Holy Scripture or The Divine Authority of the Scriptures

 May the Lord bless you through this important lesson regarding the central focus of Scripture, knowing what we are to believe and practice.

-Illustration by John Whitecross – #9 – William Hone, writer and bookseller, having been taught to read from the Bible only, turned against the Word of God in the days of his youth and earned for himself the reputation of a leader of the freethinkers and unbelievers of his day.
+Illustration by John Whitecross – #9 of 11 – William Hone, writer and bookseller, having been taught to read from the Bible only, turned against the Word of God in the days of his youth and earned for himself the reputation of a leader of the freethinkers and unbelievers of his day.
 In 1817 he was prosecuted for parodying one of the great creeds of the Christian Church and for doing his utmost to bring the Christian religion into public contempt.
 Remarkably, in later life he was convicted of his sins, humbled before God, and turned into a firm advocate of the faith which formerly he had hated so bitterly.
 The Lord used several circumstances to bring about this happy result, and among them was the following:

 One day, riding through a part of Wales, he arrived at a cottage and saw a little girl sitting at the door reading a book.
 He stopped and spoke to the girl.
 ‘Oh, you are reading the Bible.’
 ‘Yes, sir, it is the Bible.’
 ‘I suppose you are performing your task,’ he said.
 ‘Task?
 Task?’ she replied.
 ‘Yes, I suppose your mother has set you so much to read.’
 ‘Mother set me so much to read?’ said the little girl.
 ‘Yes, I suppose you would not read the Bible unless she had done so; it is a task, is it not?’
 ‘Oh no, sir,’ was the reply, ‘I only wish I could read it all the day long.
 It is my joy and delight when my work is done to get a few minutes to read this lovely book.’